Yiling-Huo/eye-tracking-workshop-slides/_handout/day3.md

 ## Syntactic ambiguities: Snedeker and Trueswell @snedeker2004developing

-Last week we talked about syntactic ambiguities and the serial vs. parallel processing hypotheses of syntactic ambiguity.
+Yesterday we talked about syntactic ambiguities and the serial vs. parallel processing hypotheses of syntactic ambiguity.
 One issue in syntactic ambiguity is lexical bias: e.g. the verb *remember* tends to be followed by a direct object (*remembered the story*) while the verb *suspect* tends to be followed by a sentence complement (*He suspects the story is false.*).

 Snedeker and Truswell @snedeker2004developing demonstrated this lexical bias in syntactic parsing using the visual world paradigm.
 Participants listened to sentences whose verb had either a modifier bias, an instrument bias, or neutral (e.g. Choose/Tickle/Feel the frog with the feather) while looking at visual displays of four objects: a target instrument (a feather), a target animal (a frog holding a feather), a distractor instrument (a candle), and a distractor animal (an animal holding a candle).
 In the one-referent condition, the distractor animal is different from the target animal (a leopard holding a candle) while in the two-referent condition, the distractor animal is the same as the target (a frog holding a candle).